-Jerusalem, West Bank on edge after outbreak of violence
+Palestinians bury dead as risk of flare-up with Israel ebbs

 The PA has limited control over scattered enclaves in the West Bank, and almost none over militant strongholds like the Jenin camp.

-Jenin, a city in the north of the West Bank, was an important a militant stronghold during the 2000-2005 intifada.
-Over the last year, it again emerged as a stronghold of Palestinian militancy and epicenter of Israeli military operations.
-Several of the Palestinians who killed Israelis in attacks last spring were from the Jenin region in the northern West Bank.

 Israel says its raids are meant to dismantle militant networks and thwart attacks.
 The Palestinians say they further entrench Israel’s 55-year, open-ended occupation of the West Bank, which Israel captured along with east Jerusalem and the Gaza Strip in the 1967 Mideast war.
-The Palestinians claim those territories for their hoped-for state.
+The Palestinians want those territories to form any eventual state.

 Israel has established dozens of settlements in the West Bank that now house 500,000 people.
 The Palestinians and much of the international community view settlements as illegal and an obstacle to peace, even as talks to end the conflict have been moribund for over a decade.